-This course provides a theoretical and practical knowledge base for entry-level skills that are required to deliver psychosocial rehabilitation services to individuals experiencing mental health challenges.
+This course provides a theoretical and practical knowledge base for entry-level skills that are required to deliver Psychosocial Rehabilitation (PSR) services to individuals experiencing mental health challenges.
 The course covers major categories of mental health difficulties, and will provide an introduction to various treatment approaches.
 (A, CSU)